 Once you've made your water-efficient selections, you'll want to use your landscape plan to identify where your plants will be located.
-Mark the locations with temporary paint or marker flags and take a good look at the visual once you're finished to ensure you've placed plants and trees where they will have plenty of room to grow.
+Mark the locations with temporary paint or marker flags, and take a good look at the visual once you're finished to ensure you've placed plants and trees where they will have plenty of room to grow.

 Use a layer of one to three inches of mulch, depending on your preferences.
 Don't allow mulch to make direct contact with the plants, forming a ring about two to three inches around plants instead.

 Existing, mature trees are a valuable and attractive part of any landscape.
-Unfortunately, a tree's root system is often disturbed during a landscape conversion or other construction project.
+Unfortunately, a tree's root system can be disturbed during a landscape conversion or other construction project.
 Roots left behind lose the temperature buffer and water source provided by the lawn and the sprinkler system, which leads to drying and additional root loss.
 Follow these tips to ensure trees are protected: